Browse Articles

 1. Implicit Transaction

-Implicit transactions are maintained by SQL Server for each and every DDL (CREATE, ALTER, DROP, TRUNCATE), DML (INSERT, UPDATE, DELETE) statements.
-All these T-SQL statements runs under the implicit transaction.
+Implicit transactions are maintained by SQL Server for every DDL (CREATE, ALTER, DROP, TRUNCATE), and DML (INSERT, UPDATE, DELETE) statements.
+All these T-SQL statements run under the implicit transaction.
 If there is an error occurs within these statements individually, SQL Server will roll back the complete statement.

 2. Explicit Transaction

 Explicit transactions are defined by programmers.
-In Explicit transaction we include the DML statements that need to be execute as a unit.
-Since SELECT statements doesn’t modify data.
-Hence generally we don’t include Select statement in a transaction.
+In Explicit transactions, we include the DML statements that need to be executed as a unit.
+Since SELECT statements don’t modify data.
+Hence generally we don’t include a Select statement in a transaction.

 Transactions Example